-Diagram 34 .- Barbour.
+Diagram 34.-Barbour.
+Reduced to 1-5th.

 Here we have 40 degrees in the basilar phreno-metrical angle and a low moral region.
 The ticket-of-leave system is evidently wanting in the means by which to determine the natural tendencies of the criminals permitted to go at large.
 But this difficulty may now be overcome, and criminals classified with practical certainty.